Malaguth/skill-tracking/doc/non_functional/technical_requirements.md

 # Non-Functional Requirements description

+The non-functional requirements below focus on the unique challenges faced by small projects, helping to ensure that the project is delivered on time, within budget, and meets the needs of its users while maintaining a high standard of quality.

 ## Performance

 1. **Response Time:** The system should respond to user requests within 2 seconds under normal load conditions.